cseptesting/floatcsep/README.md

 # Run an Experiment

-Using the command terminal, navigate to an example experiment in ``floatcsep/tutorials/`` and type
+Using the command terminal, navigate to any tutorial experiment in ``floatcsep/tutorials/`` and type

 ```